This is The Reprobate. And it knows where you live.

 Some of the content of The Reprobate consists of reviews of material that we have been sent by distributors, producers or PR companies.
 We do not and will not guarantee positive coverage of anything that we are asked to review and do not receive any payment for writing reviews.
 What we say is what we think.

 If you wish us to write about your work or releases, email us with details and if it seems the sort of thing that will fit, we’ll get back to you.
+We’re pretty open-minded about what we cover, so it’s always worth a try no matter how much it might seem outside our field of interest.

 All opinions expressed on this site are just that: opinions.
 Yours may differ.
 No one and no thing – be it an individual, a business, a work of art or an idea – is beyond considered criticism.
 However, we do not intend for or encourage any reader of this site to abuse, threaten or otherwise attack anyone based on the individual opinions expressed here.
+If you do that, you’re an idiot and need to have a long think about your life choices.
+Similarly, if you write abusive, insulting or just plain smart-arsed comments, we reserve the right to ignore them.

 The Reprobate does not collect or have access to any information about site visitors.